 Microsoft Goes Pro: OS/2 and Windows NTIn 1988, Microsoft and IBM started working on a workstation centric operating system later dubbed OS/2.
 It was an ambitious effort to allow programmers ease of developing software so that, for instance, the program no longer had to go through BIOS to access hardware, it could call it from the OS.
 It was also designed to be multitasking, much like UNIX.
 However, the relationship ended in 1990.
 Windows 3.0 took off and sold millions, mostly because it was bundled with computers while OS/2 was an expensive upgrade.
 Microsoft also favored open hardware platforms while IBM wanted to restrict OS/2 to just their computers.
 But Microsoft took all of these ideas that were good from OS/2, took all the ideas that were good from Windows 3.0, and started from scratch to build a new operating system kernel: Windows NT.
 Windows NT was designed from the ground up with the prospect of being portable to other processor architectures of the time, secure and more stable than the Windows that ran on top of MS-DOS, and networking.
 Other features included the concept of security levels for users (so that a user cannot crash the operating system) and compatibility with OS/2 and previous Windows applications.
 Microsoft didn't intend for Windows NT to replace Windows 3.x, instead it was a companion product for those with high end systems who wanted the features, namely at the professional sector.

 The Menu to Rule Them All: Windows 95, 98, and MeMicrosoft continued with their consumer versions of Windows by being on top of MS-DOS.
 The next version was Windows 95, introducing the one noticeable feature that set the trend for a lot of other desktop based interfaces: the Start Menu.
-While initially confusing for some users at first, the Start Menu was where most the applications and settings could be found and accessed.
-Of course, there were other technical improvements as well, such being 32-bit, supporting plug-and-play hardware, preemptive multitasking, and increased stability.
-Windows 98 released three years later added improvements to hardware support and internet connectivity.
-But the MS-DOS based Windows came to a crash following the release of Windows Me.
+While initially confusing for some users at first, the Start Menu was where most of the applications and settings could be found and accessed.
+Of course, there were other technical improvements as well, such as being 32-bit, supporting plug-and-play hardware, preemptive multitasking, and increased stability.
+Windows 98, released three years later, added improvements to hardware support and internet connectivity.
+However, the MS-DOS based Windows came to a crash following the release of Windows Millenium Edition, or ME.
 It was buggy, unstable, and while it did introduce some neat features (such as System Restore), many people hated it and stuck with Windows 98.
-Aside from that, Windows 9x and Me had its share of problems.
-The world became familiar with the Blue Screen of Death, which was a fatal system error and it was a very common occurance.
+Aside from that, Windows 9x and ME had its share of problems.
+The world became familiar with the Blue Screen of Death, a fatal system error which was a very common occurence.
 Infamously during a live demonstration of Windows 98, the OS crashed while attempting to show off its plug and play features, to which Bill Gates quipped "That must be why we're not shipping Windows 98 yet"... after applause and cheering.
 Much of this could be attributed to how Windows did backwards compatibility called DLL Hell.

-Windows 2000 and XP, Keeping the CrownWindows NT continued developments alongside Windows 95, 98, and Me.
+Windows 2000 and XP, Keeping the CrownWindows NT continued developments alongside Windows 95, 98, and ME.
 As it was not dependent on DOS, it enjoyed more stability and security.
 Windows 2000 introduced a laundry list of features, including some from Windows 98, and improved hardware support for USB devices.
 It also was the first Windows to protect key files from being overwritten.
 However, security was an issue as the internet grew in this period and hackers found security holes to exploit the OS.
-Despite all this, those who've used Windows 2000 regularly claimed it was the best Windows OS, even after the release of the next version...
-Which was Windows XP.
-Windows XP was also the first NT version of Windows with consumer support with the Home version.
-Windows XP had a Professional version for businesses and the like.
+Despite all this, those who've used Windows 2000 regularly claimed it was the best Windows OS, even after the release of the next version, Windows XP.
+Windows XP was the first NT version of Windows with consumer support with the Home version.
+It also had a Professional version for businesses and the like.
 XP rapidly rose to usage after Service Pack 1 was released, mostly due to increased stability (it was practically immune to DLL Hell) and compatibility with previous Windows programs.
 Key changes were also made to the user interface, such as the Start Menu and Windows Explorer.
-But not everything was sunshine and roses.
+Not everything was sunshine and roses, though.
 Because of its popularity, it was a common target for computer viruses.
 It didn't help that few people understood the concept of privileged user accounts.
 By default, Windows XP user accounts are administrators, which means that a program that runs has free reign on all OS resources.
 These issues were primarily used as ammo by Apple to gain popularity of its "virus immune" OS.